- Eye-opening! Called us to completely reconsider our efforts in reaching out to our community.

 Brian McLaren – author | activist

-- Howard gives us one of the clearest and most concise commentaries available about where the Church is going in this time of paradigmatic shift.
+- Howard gives us one of the clearest and most concise commentaries available about where the Church is going.

 Phyllis Tickle – author